KxSystems/docs-v1/docs/language/glossary.md

 Signature
 : The list of up to 8 _argument_ names that (optionally) begins a _lambda_, e.g. in `{[a;b](a*a)+(b*b)+2*a*b}`, the argument list `[a;b]` is the signature

+String
+: There is no string datatype in q.
+“String” in q means a char _vector_, e.g. "abc".

 Table
 : A map of a _list_ of keys to a list of values, which are all lists of the same _count_